s8lvg/rowhammer-revisited-talk/README.md

-# awesome-rowhammer
+# Rowhammer Revisited: From Exploration to Exploitation and Mitigation
- A list of Rowhammer papers, tools, and info resources.
+ A list of resources for the topics covered in the m0leCon 2023 talk **Rowhammer Revisited: From Exploration to Exploitation and Mitigation**.

 # Code
 - [Google Rowhammer Tester](https://github.com/google/rowhammer-test) Rowhammer tester